rainglow/vim/README.md

 ### Manual Installation

-Clone the repository and copy the contents of the themes directory into `~/.vim/colors`.
+Clone the repository and copy the contents of the 'colors' directory into `~/.vim/colors` or use a plugin manager like [Plug][https://github.com/junegunn/vim-plug] or [Vundle][https://github.com/VundleVim/Vundle.vim] and add `"rainglow/vim"` as a plugin.

 Use the following examples for theme switching by name: